 Substance Abuse Counselor Requirements in Arkansas

-Arkansas substance abuse counselors are licensed by the State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC).
-Credentialing is based on education, supervised practice, and examination.
+Arkansas’ substance abuse counselors are licensed by the Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC).
+The Board has a two-tier licensing system:

-The Arkansas Substance Abuse Certification Board, a third party organization, issues a Counselor in Training (CIT) credential for individuals who are working toward meeting requirements.
-The individual will have a background check at the onset.
+The Arkansas Substance Abuse Certification Board also issues a Counselor in Training (CIT) credential for individuals working toward meeting requirements.
+The application process includes undergoing a background check.

 General Requirements: Examination